Phasaelis (princess): Marriage

-Phasaelis and Herod Antipas were married for over 20 years, but there were no recorded children of this marriage.
+Phasaelis and Herod Antipas were married for over 20 years, but there are no recorded children of this marriage.
 During this time, Herod Antipas did not take any other wives.
-Some researchers have theorized that Phasaelis and Herod Antipas had a daughter named Herodias Salome, as an attempt to reconcile some dating inconsistencies and explain why Salome, Herod Antipas' stepdaughter, is sometimes referred to as his daughter.
+Some researchers have theorized that Phasaelis and Herod Antipas had a daughter named Herodias Salome, as an attempt to reconcile some dating inconsistencies and explain why Salome, Herod Antipas' step-daughter and grand-niece, is sometimes referred to as his daughter.

 In 23 AD, Herod Antipas was visiting his half-brother Herod II, who was then living in Rome as a private citizen.
-During his stay, he became enamored with his brother’s wife Herodias.
+During his stay, he became enamored with his brother's wife Herodias.
 Herodias subsequently divorced Herod II under the Roman law.

 The exact marriage date of Herod Antipas and Herodias is unknown, but in 26 AD Phasaelis found out about the relationship and discovered Herod Antipas' intention to divorce her.

 The texts use the terms divorce and repudiation interchangeably, but according to the Talmudic law, a husband could repudiate his wife freely, but a wife could only ask for a divorce, and it was up to the husband to allow it.
 However, the extent to which the Herodian dynasty actually practiced Judaism is unclear, and it is known that they were heavily influenced by Roman law and culture; thus, Herod Antipas might have been planning to divorce Phasaelis according to just the Roman law.

 Desiring to return to her homeland, Phasaelis used the pretext of visiting the palace of Machaerus situated by the Dead Sea.
 Phasaelis then fled across the border to her father, whom she told of her husband's intention to divorce her and marry Herodias.
 This caused relations between Aretas and Herod Antipas to sour.
 Aretas IV subsequently invaded Galilee and Perea, and his armies defeated his former son-in-law in battle in 36 AD.

 After this date, there is no mention of Phasaelis, and the rest of her life remains unknown.